molr/molr/README.md

 A Modular Remote Execution and Debugging Framework.

-As every connoisseur of spy movies knows, a mole is an agent who works for the other side.
+As every connoisseur of spy movies knows, a mole is an mole who works for the other side.
 During the development of molr, we decided that we need fresh words ... so our _agents_ are called _moles_ (Although we hope they are still good guys ;-) and they are coordinated by _agencies_.
 Furthermore the framwork is very modular.
 This results in the name _molr_: